shivam200412/Comment-Analyzer/README.md

 ## **Table of Contents**

-1.Overview
+1. Overview
-2.Features
+2. Features
-3.Technologies Used
+3. Technologies Used
-4.Usage
+4. Usage
-5.API Key Setup
+5. API Key Setup
-6.Contributing
+6. Contributing
-7.License
+7. License

 ## **Overview**
 The YouTube Comment Analyzer is a Flask-based web application that allows users to input a YouTube video URL and analyze the sentiment of its comments.
 The application: